amanzi/amanzi/doc/user_guide/input/input_schema.rst

       <box  low_coordinates = "0.0,0.0,0.0" high_coordinates = "216.0,1.0,107.52"/>
     </generate>
   </mesh>

+Mesh - Read (Unstructured)
+__________________________

+The unstructured mode of Amanzi can utilize different mesh frameworks.
+Therefore the framework is specified as an attribute to the ``mesh`` element.
+The available options are: ``mstk``, ``stk::mesh``, and ``simple``.
+If no framework is specified, the default ``mstk`` is used.

+The ``mesh`` section takes a ``dimension`` element which indicates if the mesh is 2D or 3D.
+A 2D mesh can be given in 3D space with a third coordinate of 0.
+If a 2D mesh is specified this impacts other aspects of the input file.
+It is up to the user to ensure consistency within the input file.
+Other effected parts of the input file include region definitions and initial conditions which use coordinates, the material property permeability which must be specified using the correct subset of x, y, and z coordinates, and the initial condition velocity which also requires the correct subset of x, y, and z coordinates.

+The unstructured mode of Amanzi can read meshes in the Exodus II format.
+The ``read`` element contains the subelements ``file`` and ``format`` for specifying the mesh file format (currently only Exodus II) and the mesh file name (relative path allowed).
+Any regions or attributes specified in the mesh file will also be read.
+These names of the regions and attributes can be utilized in appropriate sections of the input file.

+Finally, as in other sections, a ``comments`` element is provide to include any comments or documentation the user wishes.

 Finally, an example of reading an unstructured mesh from a file is given below.